zhchlmm/Implementing-Domain-Driven-Design-zh/docs/ch3.md

 Produce Context Maps that you can post on the wall.
 You can upload them to a team wiki as long as it’s not just the project’s attic where nobody ever goes.
 Keep discussions about the project flowing back to your Map to stimulate useful refinements.

 ![](./figures/ch3/own_it.jpg)

+## 3.2 WRAP-UP 本章小结

+That was definitely a productive session with Context Mapping.

+- We’ve discussed what Context Maps are, what help they provide to your team, and how you can create them with ease.
+- You took a detailed look into SaaSOvation’s three Bounded Contexts and their supporting Context Maps.
+- Using mapping, you zoomed in on the integrations between each of the Contexts.
+- You examined the boundary objects supporting Anticorruption Layer and their interactions.
+- You saw how to produce a Translation Map showing the local mapping between REST-based resources and the corresponding object in the consuming domain model.

+Not every project will need the level of detail demonstrated here.
+Others may require more.
+The trick is to balance the need to understand with practicality and not pile too much detail into this level.
+Remember that we are likely not going to keep a very detailed graphical Map up-to-date far into the project.
+We’ll benefit most from what can be posted on a wall, enabling team members to point at them during discussions.
+If we reject ceremony and embrace simplicity and agility, we’ll produce useful Context Maps that help us move forward rather than bog down the project.